ankit-kothari/Data-Science-Journey/Natural-Language-Processing/Transformers/README.md

        'video-quality']

- ### Using the pre Trained Encoder Output, passing it through a classificatio model as features to classify
+ ### Using the pre Trained Encoder Output, passing it through a classification model as features to classify
  - Using a simple ANN network created a Multi classification model using the features from the pre-trained a distilBERT library as Inputs and labels as Targets